These Are the Most Gator-Populated Waters in the Tar Heel State

 North Carolina is home to thousands of alligators.

 While no precise number has been confirmed, experts estimate there are thousands of alligators living in North Carolina.
 This state’s coastal wetlands make an ideal habitat for this reclusive reptile.
-The counties of Brunswick, Pender, Craven, Columbus, Onslow, and New Hanover are some of the most infested areas of the state.
+The coastal counties of Brunswick, Pender, Craven, Columbus, Onslow, and New Hanover are some of the most-populated alligator areas of the state.

-A threatened and protected species, alligator hunting can only occur in North Carolina with a permit.
+A threatened and protected species, alligators can only be hunted in North Carolina with a permit.
 Nuisance alligators (gators classified as a threat to humans or animals and over four feet long) can be called in to the proper authorities, but intervening isn’t recommended.

 Alligators in North Carolina rarely reach over 13 feet in length and grow slowly.
 Attacks in this state are extremely rare, though many calls of gator sightings are made from North Carolina’s popular bodies of water.
 Some alligators even choose to traverse North Carolina’s beaches.
-As their habitats shrink, gators move further and further inland in search of food and shelter.
+As their habitats shrink, alligators move farther and farther inland in search of food and shelter.

-These Are the Most Gator-Infested Waters in North Carolina
+These Are the Most Gator-Populated Waters in North Carolina

 Some of North Carolina’s bodies of water experience more alligators than others.